 - 4.1.
-Members will note that the overall number of complaints received by the Ombudsman, and the number of upheld complaints are fairly consistent with last year's figures (where there was a significant reduction on previous year's figures).
+Members will note that the overall number of complaints received by the Ombudsman, and the number of upheld complaints has gone down.
 It is considered that this continues to build on the implementation of the new corporate complaints policy introduced in 2015 which sets out a clear and consistent two-stage process across the Councils for considering complaints. - 4.2.
 A further factor in the reduction in the number of complaints referred to the Ombudsman can be attributed to the complaints-handling training undertaken by officers across the Authority which has resulted in a more proactive approach by officers, with the aim of remedying any faults found in line with the Ombudsman's guidelines.
 Further officers have attended Ombudsman training in July this year.
 The LGO has produced an online manual for officers to refer to when dealing with complaints and this has been circulated widely across the Council. - 4.3.
 It is recommended that the Council continues to embed the corporate complaints policy across the Council and endeavour to resolve complaints at a local level, and implement the learning outcomes to enable even further improvements.